Product May Have Been Discontinued

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Pro Pac Ultimates Grain Free Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Pro Pac Ultimates Grain Free Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 26% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.